Rockford IceHogs Mission Statement

 The list includes 22 players who were members of the 2010, 2013 and 2015 Stanley Cup Champion Blackhawks teams including: Bryan Bickell, Dave Bolland, Brandon Bollig, Nick Boynton, Troy Brouwer, Dustin Byfuglien, Corey Crawford, Kyle Cumiskey, Scott Darling, Colin Fraser, Jordan Hendry, Niklas Hjalmarsson, Marcus Kruger, Nick Leddy, Antti Niemi, Joakim Nordstrom, Brandon Saad, Andrew Shaw, Ben Smith, Teuvo Teravainen, Trevor van Riemsdyk, and Kris Versteeg.

 The first player to use Rockford as a launching pad to the NHL was winger Raitis Ivanans.
 Ivanans played with the IceHogs during the 2002-03 season and for one-game in 2003-04.
-The rugged winger made his NHL debut with the Montreal Canadians in October 2006.
-Ivanans has also played with the Los Angeles Kings and Calgary Flames in the NHL.
+The rugged winger made his NHL debut with the Montreal Canadians on Oct.
+8 2005 at Toronto against the Maple Leafs.
+Ivanans has also played with the Los Angeles Kings and Calgary Flames in the NHL, totaling 282 career games.

 The IceHogs organization has established itself as a staple in the Rockford community.
 As the longest running sports team in Rockford, the IceHogs pride themselves with its work in the community through the IceHogs Charitable Foundation and as the premiere choice for entertainment in the Forest City.